The principles of economic substance and beneficial owner in international business

 - place of effective management,

-have been triggering discussions throughout the world as they are closely related with people’s tax minimization.
+have been triggering discussions throughout the world as they are closely related to people’s tax minimization.

-Residents of non – treaty countries have been able to obtain the benefits of the conventions between two treaty countries usually by forming intermediary company (flow-through company), in a treaty country in order to obtain treaty benefits.
+Residents of non–treaty countries have been able to obtain the benefits of the conventions between two treaty countries usually by forming an intermediary company (flow-through company), in a treaty country in order to obtain treaty benefits.